aindrajaya/blockchain-learning-path/README.md

 ### Core Blockchain Developer
 This section will focus on these developers who focus on the architecture development of a blockchain system.
 They design their consensus protocol and make most of the vital decisions related to blockchain.
 They supervise the network and design the architecture of the same.
+- What should you learn
+    1. Blockchain Architect Strcuture
+    2. Blockchaon History
+    3. P2P Network Implementation in Blockcahin
+    4. Tokenomics
+    5. etc...

 ### Blockchain Smart Contract Developer
 ### Frontend Blockchain Developer